RaviSriTejaKuriseti/Traffic-Density-Estimation/PART-3/code/alternate frames/README.md

 make run
 ```

-After executing above commands, the terminal displays no.of frames in the video and fps at which video is executed.After running the video,the data is written to a data.text file which is converted to data.csv using a pythoncode that can be used for plotting graph in excel.For speeding up the process we are using every third frame for graph plotting and processing.For background subtraction we used an empty frame from the video which was saved as requiredimage.jpg in this directory.
+After executing these commands, the terminal shows a prompt asking us to enter the no.of threads on which the given code needs to be executed.After executing above commands, the terminal displays no.of frames in the video and fps at which video is executed and the output is written to the file "Using  k threads.txt" where k is the number of threads on which this code is executed.

 For removing the executable use the command